 Monday you receive fresh salmon (good until Wednesday).
 Tuesday new salmon arrives (good until Thursday).

-Use the salmon from Monday first, even if Tuesday's looks nicer.
+Use Monday's salmon first, even if Tuesday's looks prettier.

 Analyzing sales figures per day

 Look at your sales data from the past 4-6 weeks.
-What patterns do you see?
+What patterns emerge?

-- Monday: Often quiet, bring in fresh ingredients
+- Monday: Often quiet, perfect for bringing in fresh ingredients

 ⚠️ Note: